zamoose/hgv-old/README.md

 ## About

-Mercury Vagrant is a WP Engine creation and transitioned to a community organization in 2014.
+Mercury Vagrant is a WP Engine creation in partnership with community members.

 **Version:** 0.1
 **Latest Stable:** 0.1